 Richard Wagner’s Greatest Accomplishments and Most Famous Works

-In a career that stretched for more than forty years, German composer and theatre director Richard Wagner was able to accomplish a lot of outstanding things.
+In a career that stretched for more than forty years, German composer and theater director Richard Wagner was able to accomplish a lot of outstanding things.
 Some of his major accomplishments and most famous operas are as follows:

 Wagner’s first creative work – Leubald

-With ambitions of being a playwright, Wagner was also influenced by the works of English playwright and poet William Shakespeare (1564-1616), German poet and dramatist Heinrich von Kleist (1777-1811), and German poet and theatre director Johann Wolfgang van Goethe (1749-1832).
+With ambitions of being a playwright, Wagner was also influenced by the works of English playwright and poet William Shakespeare (1564-1616), German poet and dramatist Heinrich von Kleist (1777-1811), and German poet and theater director Johann Wolfgang van Goethe (1749-1832).

 Written around 1827, the Leubald, a tragic drama in the Shakespearean genre, is considered Wagner’s first creative work.
 The young Wagner took a lot of inspiration of Shakespeare’s works, including Richard III, Macbeth, and Hamlet.